Hayden-Diack/sketch/README.md

 -window.onload command to run specific functions on webpage loading
 -getelementbyid versus queryselector
 -using primary --primary-dark #333; on root for css coloring
--
+-mouseover tools to colour in grid backgrounds, as well as styles to change pointer design -